 Electronically Generated Records

 One-half of the estimated fees shall be paid before any service is performed, and the balance is payable upon completion of the service, and prior to receipt of the requested records.
-Payment for copies is due at the time copies are to be released to the requestor.
-The School may require prepayment of copying, administrative and mailing fees prior to mailing copies of requested records.
-The School reserves the right to refuse to provide copies for requestors who have outstanding balances.
-School personnel will maintain a receipt register and, upon request, provide a receipt to the requestor when payment is received.
+Payment for copies is due at the time copies are to be released to the Requesting Party.
+The School may require prepayment of copying, administrative, and mailing fees prior to mailing copies of requested records.
+The School reserves the right to refuse to provide copies for Requesting Parties who have outstanding balances.
+School personnel will maintain a receipt register and, upon request, provide a receipt to the Requesting Party when payment is received.
 All payments will be made to:

 Freire Charter School Wilmington